robingread/ros_virtual_joystick/README.md

 Each button will hold the value `1` wen pressed and `0` when not pressed.

-The joystick and button values are encoded in the Joy message as follows:
+The joystick and button values are added in the Joy message as follows:

 - Joy axes: `[Lx, Ly, Rx, Ry]`
 - Joy buttons: `[A, B, C, D]`